 Don’t put your retirement at risk

 If your children move back in with you, keep contributing the same amount to your retirement as you do now.
 Try to fund their needs out of your normal budget or cash savings — and avoid withdrawing or taking loans from your retirement account.
+You don’t want to delay your retirement and work longer than you planned.

 Encourage good financial habits in your children